 Community Woodworking Shop Rules:

 - Safety.
 If you don’t know how to use a tool, please ask for help.
 If you need an extra hand or some advice with your project, please ask!
 We’re here to keep you safe and succeed with your project.
 Hearing and eye protection is available for all shop participants.
-The goal is to leave with the same number of fingers and eyeballs that you came in with.
+The goal is to leave with the same number of fingers, eyeballs, and ears that you came in with.

 - Be respectful and kind to those around you, the space, the tools, and yourself.
 Working in a shared space requires a little extra communication and care — but together we can make this a phenomenal and inspiring place to work.